 Prerequisites for courses will be checked.
 Additionally, the department considers any prior registration in a MUSC or MUED course when issuing “seats.”
 Priority to register for a required course will be given to those who have NOT yet attempted the course.
 If a student remains registered for a MUSC or MUED course after the end of the university’s official change of schedule period and is attempting a third registration, authorization will be issued on a space-available basis ONLY after all other students have requested a seat.

-ª Ensembles require department consent (exception – Choral Society, Marching Band).
+ª Ensembles require department consent (exception – Choral Society, Pep Band, Concert Band).
 You are limited to a maximum of 3 ensembles per semester.
-If you are interested in one of the chamber ensembles, improvisation ensembles, combos, Latin Jazz Ensemble, or Vocal Jazz Ensemble, obtain the instructor’s signature or initials on the Request for Authorization form before you turn it in to the Music Office.
+If you are interested in one of the chamber ensembles, improvisation ensembles, combos, Popular Ensemble, or Vocal Jazz Ensemble, obtain the instructor’s signature or initials on the Request for Authorization form before you turn it in to the Music Office.
 The Music Office will need to know the section and level in which you are to enroll.
 If the instructor is listed as “Staff,” contact the division leader of that area so that he or she can sign the form.

 * Mac Users - Preview does not render these forms correctly.
 Download and open in Adobe Acrobat.